JeffreyGaydos/NWNGamepadControls/README.md

 - **Left Stick**
   - Moves the mouse relative to your character or last selected center position
   - Press-in to unlock from its current position and move the cursur freely
-  - Press-in again to re-lock from the current position
+  - Press-in again to re-lock to your character
-  - Double press-in the stick to reset your cursor position to your character
+  - Press B while unlocked to re-lock at that position
 - **Right Stick**
   - Moves the camera left or right (vertical axis is unused)
   - Press-in and hold to "free rotate" the camera